 Domestic violence housing options

-You may want to consider one of the following options:
+If you are experiencing domestic violence you may want to consider one of the following options:

 Staying with family or friends